realnews-gateway/realnews-gateway-core/README.md

 ## 🔥 A Censorship‑Resistant Free Publishing Infrastructure

 RealNews Free Publish Core is an open-source **information freedom infrastructure** designed to empower individuals in censored environments to safely and reliably **publish** public‑interest content that would otherwise be blocked, deleted, or silenced.
+It is designed as a foundational infrastructure for information freedom, not a traditional circumvention tool.

 At the heart of the system is a secure, censorship‑resistant **Emergency Publishing Channel** — enabling eyewitness reports, photos, videos, and civic documentation to reach the outside world even under severe censorship.